-Some of the biggest injuries to students riding the bus to and from school occur, not when the bus is moving, but when students are loading and off-loading.
-From 2006 to 2015, 301 school-age children died in school-transportation-related crashes.
-Of those 301 fatalities, 102 children – almost 1/3 of those who died – were killed while they were approaching or leaving the bus.
-Fifty-four children were killed while they were occupying the school bus, 137 were occupants of other vehicles, and eight were on bicycles.
+Some of the most significant injuries to students riding the bus to and from school occur, not when the bus is moving, but when students are loading and off-loading.
+Another alarming statistic is that from 2012-2021, 1,110 fatalities due to bus crashes took place in the U.S. Many of those who died were killed while they were approaching or leaving the bus.

-A recent tragedy in Indiana is receiving national attention and is prompting legislators to consider what can be done to keep schoolchildren safe.
+A tragedy in Indiana received national attention and is prompting legislators to consider what can be done to keep schoolchildren safe.
 In Indiana, three children were killed and one was injured while crossing the highway to board their school bus.
 At the time, the bus was stopped with its stop lights on, and the stop arm extended.

-As Indiana state legislators look at what can be done to prevent tragedies like these, some are considering stop-arm cameras, or cameras attached to the stop arm of a school bus.
-Much like red-light cameras, stop-arm cameras automatically record activity in order to capture violations.
+As Indiana state legislators look at what can be done to prevent tragedies like these, some are considering stop-arm cameras or cameras attached to the stop arm of a school bus.
+Much like red-light cameras, stop-arm cameras automatically record activity to capture violations.

-Already, 100 Richmond Public School buses are equipped with stop-arm cameras, as are many buses in northern Virginia communities like Arlington, Fairfax County and the City of Falls Church.
+Over 100 Richmond Public School buses are equipped with stop-arm cameras, as are many buses in Northern Virginia communities like Arlington, Fairfax, and Falls Church.
 The penalty for passing a school bus in Virginia carries a fine of $250.

 According to WWBT Reports, 5,474 violators were caught by RPS stop-arm cameras during the 2017-2018 school year.
 To date, the district has brought in a total revenue of $957,117 in penalties and fines.
 And that is just in the City of Richmond.